syyuan93/das_veh/README.md

-# Automated and Continuous Near-surface characterization using a DAS-based Vehicle Tracking Method
+# Automated and Continuous Near-surface characterization Using Vehicle-induced DAS signals

 Virtual shot gathers with one car signal | Virtual shot gathers with 236 car signals
 :-------------------------:|:-------------------------: